You flip a switch and turn on the lights. Pretty simple, right?

 Red light therapy is a concentrated form of light waves in the red and infrared spectrum.
 The light emitted in this spectrum is perfectly safe for the skin and poses no risk of skin cancer, sunburn or tanning.

 The red light wavelengths go straight to the cellular level, deep inside the body.
-At this level, it enhances ATP, which is the source for energy in every cell in your body.
+At this level, it enhances ATP, which is the source of energy in every cell in your body.
 This means that each cell gets a boost to do its job a little bit better, which can affect almost every system in your body.

-How is it different than sunlight?
+How is Red Light Therapy different than sunlight?

 Red light therapy at home is completely different than the harsh UV rays of sunlight.
 While the sun can give you Vitamin D, a sunburn (if you’re not careful) and promote a great day at the beach, red light therapy is actually making a difference at the cellular level of your body.
 The sun’s rays are actually harmful to the body when used in excess while red light therapy is completely safe with absolutely no side effects.